aliebayani/Linear-Deep-Convolutional-Neural-Network-LDCNN/README.md

 </p>

 <p align = "justify">
-  Also for the PTB Diagnostic ECG Dataset, we've used an <a href=https://www.kaggle.com/datasets/shayanfazeli/heartbeat>annotated dataset</a> of heartbeats already preprocessed by the authors of <a href=https://doi.org/10.1109/ICHI.2018.00092>this paper</a> to see if we can train a model to detect abnormal heartbeats.
+  Also for the PTB Diagnostic ECG Dataset, we've used an <a href=https://www.kaggle.com/datasets/shayanfazeli/heartbeat>annotated dataset</a> of heartbeats to see if we can train a model to detect abnormal heartbeats.
 </p>

 <table style="width:100%">